Bobby Witt Jr. Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Braves pitching staff ranks 15th in the league.

-- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.92).
+- The Braves' 3.79 team ERA ranks seventh across all league pitching staffs.

-- Braves pitchers combine to give up 10 home runs (0.8 per game), the fourth-fewest in baseball.
+- Braves pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in baseball.

-- Morton (1-1) takes the mound for the Braves to make his third start of the season.
+- Elder (1-0) takes the mound for the Braves to make his third start this season.

-- The right-hander last appeared on Saturday against the San Diego Padres, when he threw five innings, allowing two earned runs while giving up six hits.
+- In his most recent appearance on Monday, the right-hander threw 6 1/3 scoreless innings against the Cincinnati Reds while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.